Cathedral of the Blessed Virgin Mary, Belgrade: History

 A group of French business people settled in the area in the early 1920s.
 Their children were taught by the Assumptionist nuns and the monks, who came in 1924, built the church in 1924-1925, which was colloquially called the "French church" by the local population.
 The church was consecrated on 25 September 1925 by Angelo Roncalli, at the time Holy See's apostolic visitor to Bulgaria, and the future pope John XXIII.
 The school, called the French-Serbian School of Saint Joseph, was officially opened in 1926.
 Originally within the church, the school was relocated to the Rankeova Street in 1928, where the facilities of the modern Belgrade University Stomatology Faculty are today.
 In 1930, the monumental belfry was erected, consisting of three bells: the largest was donation of the king Alexander I of Yugoslavia, middle one was sent from the Vatican and the smallest one was purchased from the donation of the adherents.

 In 1938 the Assumptionists began building a new church, envisioned as the memorial church for the French and Serbian soldiers killed in the World War I, with the addition of the clergy house and the monastery.
 Marble plates with inscriptions in French and Serbian languages mark the occasion and purpose of the building.
 The church was designed by architect Branislav Marinković.
 Due to the outbreak of World War II, the new church remained unfinished with only the walls of the building and first levels of belfry being finished.
 The occupying German forces used it as the ammunition storage.
 After the war new Communist authorities basically commandeered it.
 It was used as the storage unit for the factories and medicinal products but, due to the good acoustics, it was used by the Radio Belgrade for taping the music shows and for filming movies.
 For a while, it also served as the drug rehabilitation center.

 Facing the diminished interest among the younger generations to serve in the church, the Assumptionists left in 1982.
 At this time, the state officially returned the church back to the Roman Catholic Church.
 Catholics took over the church and after almost 50 years continued the construction of the church in 1987.
 The new church was consecrated and declared a cathedral of the Roman Catholic Archdiocese of Belgrade in 1988.
 The monastery and the adjoining auxiliary edifices were transformed into the Home of the Saint John of Capistrano.
 New monumental pipe organ was installed in 2000.

-As it was actually never fully completed, a massive reconstruction, including the completion of the complex, will start in June 2019.
+As it was actually never fully completed, a massive reconstruction, including the completion of the complex, is planned.
 Plans also include the opening of the Museum of the Catholic Church.